Bilal-A-G/Super-Extensible-FSM-Event-System/README.md

 # super-extensible-fsm
-A FSM framework that is modular and easily extensible
+A FSM framework Unity package that is modular and easily extensible